-Over the years of its stewardship as the Island's developer, Kiawah Resort Associates has been dedicated to preserving a unique and ecologically sensitive community.
-The architectural design and construction philosophy of the Company maintains that homes should generally be unobtrusive in form and color in order to complement their natural setting.
+The architectural design and construction philosophy of KP is that homes should generally be unobtrusive in form and color in order to complement their natural setting.
 No particular period, style, foreign or geographic influence, or traditional approach is specifically endorsed or discouraged.
 The chief concern is that the residential community be basically homogeneous with certain areas having more architectural diversity than others.

 This philosophy suggests that each home be treated not as an individual creation or architectural entity arbitrarily placed on its site, but rather as a carefully planned addition to the natural setting which embraces the site and becomes one with it.
 Consequently, design solutions should extend beyond the building walls to include the entire site, varying in design to complement and enhance their natural surroundings.

 Designs and colors appropriate for the mottled shade of forest areas might be inappropriate for open or unwooded sites.
 Colors and textures of exterior building materials should be compatible with the light reflecting properties of the natural elements such as tree bark, surrounding trees and shrubs, pine needles, natural grasses, and other vegetation.